AjithPanneerselvam/e-cart/README.md

 # e-cart

-Guys, let's write design docs in the wiki section of our repo - https://github.com/AjithPanneerselvam/e-cart.wiki.git
+Guys, let's write design docs in the wiki section of our repo.
+I have started, I want you guys to contribute to the documentation.